snstac/adsbcot/docs/source/running.rst

 In a terminal
 -------------

-ADSBCOT should run on most systems out of the box by logging into a terminal (ssh) and typing: `adsbcot`
+ADSBCOT should run on most systems out of the box by logging into a terminal (ssh) and typing: ``adsbcot``

 This will run ADSBCOT in the 'foreground' of your terminal.
 If you exit or disconnect from your terminal, ADSBCOT will also exit.

-To run ADSBCOT with a specific configuration file, you can type: `adsbcot -c config.ini`, where `config.ini` is the name of your configuration file.
-For configuration options; see :ref:`config`.
+To run ADSBCOT with a specific configuration file, you can type: ``adsbcot -c config.ini``, where ``config.ini`` is the name of your configuration file.
+For configuration options; see :doc:`config`.

 As a background system service
 ------------------------------